Cook time: 12 minutes

 4. Either remove the eggs with a slotted spoon and place them into a bowl of ice water (this is if you have a lot of eggs) OR strain out the water from the pan, fill the pan with cold water, strain again, fill again, until the eggs cool down a bit.
 Once cooled, strain the water from the eggs.
 Store the eggs in a covered container (eggs can release odors) in the refrigerator.
 They should be eaten within 5 days.

-Dade County Arrest Search with Mugshots, Free Summer and Year-Round Camps, New York Film Academy Camps, Free Product Samples, Free Computer Classes, Sunrise, Florida Detox, Bunny Butz for Fuzzy Face, Wal-Mart Stores in Broward County, Florida, Free BREO® ELLIPTA™ Coupon, Free and Low-cost Dental in Florida, Free or Low-cost Counseling in Broward, Community Smiles, Volunteers of America, Free or Low-cost Clinics in Broward County, FL, Jackson Memorial Hospital Dental Clinic, Low-cost Spaying and Neutering Programs, Free Eyeglasses for the Needy, Free Eye Exams and Eyeglasses, Free Food in Broward County, Free or Low-cost Mammograms, and more!
+Broward County Arrest Search with Mugshots, Dade County Arrest Search with Mugshots, Free Summer and Year-Round Camps, New York Film Academy Camps, Free Product Samples, Free Computer Classes, Sunrise, Florida Detox, Bunny Butz for Fuzzy Face, Wal-Mart Stores in Broward County, Florida, Free BREO® ELLIPTA™ Coupon, Free and Low-cost Dental in Florida, Free or Low-cost Counseling in Broward, Community Smiles, Volunteers of America, Free or Low-cost Clinics in Broward County, FL, Jackson Memorial Hospital Dental Clinic, Low-cost Spaying and Neutering Programs, Free Eyeglasses for the Needy, Free Eye Exams and Eyeglasses, Free Food in Broward County, and more!